 Yes.
 On campus hostel facility is available for students.

+The XIM University new campus is spread over 55 acres and has modern infrastructure and state-of-the-art facilities that provide a conducive learning environment.
 XIM University is a Wi-fi enabled campus.
 All the classrooms are equipped with state-of-the-art audio visual facilities.
-Students can access digital library 24x7 on campus.
+Students can access digital library 24×7 on campus.
 School of Communications has one of the best professional audio and video studios, Digital still photography studio, shooting floor, online TV production set-up, edit suites, lab and professional training in high end softwares.